operator-playground-io/kubeapps-bitnami-helm-chart-tile/tutorials/access-kubeapps-console.md

 kubectl get secret $(kubectl get serviceaccount kubeapps-operator -o jsonpath='{range .secrets[*]}{.name}{"\n"}{end}' | grep kubeapps-operator-token) -o jsonpath='{.data.token}' -o go-template='{{.data.token | base64decode}}' && echo
 ```

-Output of this command will be your token to access Kubeapps Dashboard.We are going to use this token in Step 5.
+Output will be token to access Kubeapps Dashboard.We will use this token in Step 5.

 Step 3.
 Get the Kubeapps NODE_IP and NODE_PORT by running below commands: